junxit/us-congress-bills-115/bill.md

       - **(ii)** make recommendations on ways the Federal Government can assist State and local governments in collecting and providing the information described in subparagraph (A).
     - **(C)** *Report update* Not later than 2 years after the date on which the database is established under this section, the Director shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives an update to the report required under subparagraph (A) that identifies State and local governments that have contributed to the database and recommends ways to further incentivize participation by State and local governments pursuant to paragraph (1) of this subsection or through other means.
 - **(f)** *Database updates*
-  - **(1)** *Timely inclusion* After the establishment of the database, the Director of the Office of Science and Technology Policy shall ensure that information provided under subsection (d) or subsection (e) is included in the database not later than 7 days after the date on which the Director receives the information.
+  - **(1)** *Timely inclusion* After the establishment of the database, the Director of the Office of Science and Technology Policy shall ensure that information provided under subsection (d) or (e) is included in the database not later than 7 days after the date on which the Director receives the information.
   - **(2)** *Date of addition or update* Information in the database relating to covered property shall include the date on which the information was added or most recently updated.
 - **(g)** *Report* Not later than 180 days after the date the Director of the Office of Science and Technology Policy seeks public comment under subsection (c)(1), the Director shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the progress in establishing the database under this section.
 The Director shall update the report annually until the date that the database is fully operational.
 After the database is fully operational and for the next 5 years thereafter, the Director shall provide annual reports regarding the use of the database, recommendations of how the database may provide additional utility to the entities described in subsection (b)(2), if any recommendations are warranted, and how previous recommendations have been implemented.

-## § 10.
+## § 9.
 Reallocation incentives

 - **(a)** *In general* Not later than 18 months after the date of enactment of this Act, the Secretary, in consultation with the Commission, the Director of OMB, and the head of each affected Federal agency (or a designee thereof), after notice and an opportunity for public comment, shall submit to the appropriate committees of Congress a report that includes legislative or regulatory recommendations to incentivize a Federal entity to relinquish, or share with Federal or non-Federal users, Federal spectrum for the purpose of allowing commercial wireless broadband services to operate on that Federal spectrum.
 - **(b)** *Post-Auction payments*